sigasi/sigasi_insights/manual/editor.md

 To toggle between normal and block selection modes use **Alt+Shift+A** or press the **Toggle Block Selection** icon in the tool bar.

+### Structured selection

+Structured Select enables you to select VHDL or Verilog code, based on its *syntactic structure*.
+(Screencast: "[/screencasts/structured-select]")

+  * **Shift+Alt+Up**, expands the selection to the smallest syntax element that contains the current selection.
+You can then further expand the selection by invoking the action again.
+  * **Shift+Alt+Down**, contracts the current selection to the nested syntax expression that still contains the current cursor position.
+You can then further contract the selection by invoking the action again.
+  * **Shift+Alt+Left**, adds the syntax element left of the current selection to the selection.
+You can then further expand the selection by invoking the action again.
+You can also expand the selection in the other direction with **Shift+Alt+Right**

 ### Show whitespace

 ### Move and Duplicate lines {#move-lines}